LinoxGH/LinoxGH/Readme.md

 - [SlimefunFix](https://github.com/LinoxGH/SlimefunFix)
 	- An addon for Slimefun4 which lets you to convert broken cscorelib heads into machines.

-*P.S I have more other uncontinued or small projects but I didn't see them wortht enough to put in here.*
+*P.S I have more other uncontinued or small projects but I didn't see them worthy enough to put in here.*

 *P.S You can gift me anything from my Steam wishlist.* :smiley: https://store.steampowered.com/wishlist/id/LinoxGH/